learning-zone/project-management-basics/notes/knockoutjs.md

 #### Q. What is two way data binding?

-Knockout uses the “data-*” tags to create a live dynamic link between a browser UI control, and a member or method inside a data ViewModel.
-If you have a data model with a field ‘FirstName’ and an edit box linked using the data-bind attribute to ‘FirstName’, then anytime the data model changes (for example programmatically), that change immediately shows in the edit box, and any time a user makes a change to the FirstName in the edit box, the underlying data in the field ‘FirstName’ is changed.
+Knockout uses the <code>data-*</code> tags to create a live dynamic link between a browser UI control, and a member or method inside a data ViewModel.
+If you have a data model with a field <code>FirstName</code> and an edit box linked using the data-bind attribute to <code>FirstName</code>, then anytime the data model changes (for example programmatically), that change immediately shows in the edit box, and any time a user makes a change to the FirstName in the edit box, the underlying data in the field <code>FirstName</code> is changed.

 #### Q. How do you call a Knockout method using data bind concept?

-Knockout allows us to use the data-bind concept to hook into user control object events such as ‘click’.
-To do this, we use a ‘data-bind’ with the method we want to call as the click parameter ‘data-bind=”click: callSomeMethod”’.
+Knockout allows us to use the data-bind concept to hook into user control object events such as <code>click</code>.
+To do this, we use a <code>data-bind</code> with the method we want to call as the click parameter <code>data-bind=click: callSomeMethod</code>.

 #### Q. What is a use of templates in Knockout and how are they coded ?

-Knockout allows us to use the data-bind concept to hook into user control object events such as ‘click’.
+Knockout allows us to use the data-bind concept to hook into user control object events such as <code>click</code>.
 To do this, Templates can provide different blocks of mark-up to be used for different view renderings.
-For example, to show mark-up with a required ‘State’ field for a US address, and a required ‘Town’ field for say a UK address.
+For example, to show mark-up with a required <code>State</code> field for a US address, and a required <code>Town</code> field for say a UK address.
 Mark-up for templates can be implemented using an external template view-engine, or by implementing the html inside a pseudo JavaScript block.

 #### Q. What types of data binding are available in knockout JS?